ZynarX/console-game-engine/README.md

 This is a *fully functional console-based game engine* that allows users to:

- - Create maps using `.vxe` file format
+ - Create maps using `.vxe` file extension and format
  - Place entities like monsters, items and traps
  - Implement player movement and interaction
  - Add inventory and combat systems